 INSHORE WEEKLY UPDATE

-SATURDAY 17 NOVEMBER – CONSISTENCY RACE 5 / CHAMPIONSHIP RACE 2
+SATURDAY 20 OCTOBER – SUMMER SERIES CONSISTENCY RACE TWO / CHAMPIONSHIP RACE ONE

-The 2018-19 Red Book is available in print from the office and a digital copy is now available online.
-The Red Book plus the 2018-19 season calendar are available in PDF on the Sailing Handbooks and Calendar page on the club website.
+The 2018-19 Red Book is available in print from the office and a digital copy will soon be available online.
+The 2018-19 season calendar is already available in PDF on the Sailing Handbooks and Calendar page on the club website.
 Please take time to review the inshore section information in the new book!

 MAN OVERBOARD DRILL RESOURCES